SafouanEss/Hiring-DataScientist-Datumz/README.md

 You have to create a **reproducible report**\* answering the following questions:

 ------------------------------------------------------------------------------------------------------------------------------

-1. How does the distribution of your clusters based on RF metrics look like, Describe and Visualize your results ?
-3. What is the share of the most valuable users in your group?
+1. What is the share of the most valuable users in your group?
-4. What are the top action the former group performs (ad inserts or leads) ?
+2. What are the top action the former group performs (ad inserts or leads) ?
-5. Visualize the relationship between the leads events and ad inserts value across your users base ?
+3. Visualize the relationship between the leads events and ad inserts value across your users base ?
-6. Is there any correlation between the former actions ?
+4. Is there any correlation between the former actions ?
 5. Summarize your insights in an *executive summary*.
 ------------------------------------------------------------------------------------------------------------------------------
 \* Given dependencies and other instructions, we should be able to re-run your source code with the dataset in the same directory and obtain the same results and figures.
 Popular formats for this include RMarkdown and Jupyter Notebook (formerly IPython).

-**Note**: if you submit your report as a Jupyter/IPython notebook , please upload a copy to GitHub and include the link.
+**Note**:  you need to submit your report as a Jupyter/IPython notebook , please make sure not to upload a public copy to GitHub.

 ## Data Sample Description